eclipse/repairnator/doc/repairnator-jenkins-plugin.md

 ![](images/repairnator-jenkins-images/pic4.png)

+Notes:

+* This should work with public and private repos as well with proper secrets set in Jenkins.
+Little changes may be required for enterprise hosted Github.
-* Note: When using repairnator together with GitHub PR builder, the advanced option panel can be left empty (the repairnator plugin guesses the Git URL and branch from the SCM information in the freestyle job).
+* When using repairnator together with GitHub PR builder, the advanced option panel can be left empty (the repairnator plugin guesses the Git URL and branch from the SCM information in the freestyle job).

 That's it, if you have a failing build for which Repairnator is able to find a patch (approx. 1/1000 builds), you'll have a pull request for it.

+### Case 2: Jenkins + Freestyle jobs.

+This is the same as Case 1, but patches are not pushed as pull-request to Github, they only appear in the build log

 ### Advanced config